Deploying SkyPilot API Server#

 Once the EBS CSI driver is installed, the default gp2 storage class will be backed by EBS volumes.

-Setting the SkyPilot Config#
+Setting the SkyPilot config#

 The Helm chart supports setting the global SkyPilot config YAML file on the API server.
 The config file is mounted as ~/.sky/config.yaml in the API server container.